pushhub/fucktrump/README.md

 - Run `heroku logs --tail` to make sure the pinger is working.

 ## Freshping
-Another http checker, the more the marrier but I've only needed UptimeRobot so far:
+Another free http checker, the more the marrier but I've only needed UptimeRobot so far:

 - Go to https://www.freshworks.com/website-monitoring/ and fill out the form, it asks for the website up front so put in the URL of the heroku app and email address then click
 'Start Monitoring.'